meltingcore/bg/food-court/Rules.md

   abilities may add +1 serve value in specific situations.
 - Base Value: The number on a customer (1–4) indicating how much serve value must be allocated in a single turn to serve them.
-- Bonus Value: Extra value a customer provides at end of game if their bonus requirements are met.
+- Bonus Value: Extra value a customer provides at end of game based on End Condition cards in tracking and mood/personality matches.
-- Bonus Requirements: Icon conditions on customers that, if satisfied at end of game, grant their bonus value (e.g., Globe, Utensil, End Condition, Drink).
-- Attracted Customers: Customers in your personal queue waiting to be served;
+- Central Queue: The shared row of face‑up customers sized (players + 1).
-- Served Customers: Customers you have moved to your scoring pile by serving them recipes or drinks;
+- Served Customers: Customers you have moved to your scoring pile by serving them from the central queue or via drinks/events.
-  they are scored at game end.
-- End Condition: A deck-specific condition that, when achieved, ends the game and the number of cards used for its tracking may appear as customer bonus requirements.
+- End Condition: A deck-specific condition that, when achieved, ends the game and the number of cards used for its tracking may appear as customer bonus point prerequisites.